pkohut/Autolisp-Shell-Extension/README.md

 _Note_ version 0.01 of the _Autolisp Shell Extension_ closes the stdin pipe when _ReadShellData_ is called, making future _WriteShellData_ calls to the shell return _nil_.

 __WriteShellData__
 Writes to the stdin of the shell application
-    (WriteShellData handle string)
+Usage: (WriteShellData handle string)

 * _handle_ the integer handle returned from the OpenShell command.
 * _string_ to write to the shelled command, via the stdin stream.